sarobinson2011/cheat_sheets/README.md

     1) Run the following command:
         ◦ git clone https://github.com/username/example-repo.git

+To Clone a Git Repo that was written under Brownie

+    1) Ensure Brownie is initialised by doing the following:
+        ◦ ???

 Troubleshooting

 Error: “...tip of your current branch is behind its remote counterpart…”